ArnoldDP/OStim-Community-Modlist/README.md

 * What this isnt

-This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, it is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall, and it isn't a lore breaking power fantasy where you're practically a god.
+This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, it is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall, and it isn't a lore breaking power fantasy where you become a god at level 15.
 It's also not a Phoenix Flavor based modlist (no disrespect to the authors) with the small addition of OStim.

 * What this is